GamerSafer/mc-logs-ip-hider/README.md

 # mc-logs-ip-hider
-Quick script for remove IP addresses for Minecraft log files
+Quick script for remove IP addresses for Minecraft log files.
+Technically an IP address remover, not a hider.

 ## How to run:
 1. paste the script in the parent directory that contains all the logs